 Designing, building, managing, and troubleshooting Palo Alto Networks Next-Generation Firewalls are skills that network security professionals may show through the Palo Alto PCNSE certification.
 In the vast majority of installations, those who hold the PCNSE certification have demonstrated a deep mastery of the Palo Alto Networks product range.

-When a business must install a next-generation firewall while maintaining access to and availability of the rest of its platform, a PCNSE is necessary.
+A PCNSE is necessary when a business must install a next-generation firewall while maintaining access to and availability of the rest of its platform.

-Prerequisites: Despite the lack of prerequisites for the PCNSE certification, candidates are urged to enrol in CBT Nugget’s training.
+Prerequisites: Although the PCNSE certification does not require prerequisites, candidates are urged to enroll in CBT Nugget’s training.

 Exam: Application candidates have 80 minutes to complete the 75-question PCNSE test.
-In the range of 70 to 80 out of 100, a passing grade is achieved.
+A passing grade is achieved with a score between 70 and 80 out of 100.

 Cost for Exam: $175.